amlacommerce/znode-docs/docs/troubleshooting/README.md

 // @ts-ignore
 value = getMyValue(); // (this line is ignored by the compiler)
 ```

+**Possible Problem B:** When building the Znode solution with Visual Studio, TypeScript errors occur.
+This problem sometimes occurs in the Admin UI and WebStore applications but is inconsistent.

+**Possible Solutions:** Possible solutions include:

+* Restart Visual Studio and/or Windows itself.
+* Upgrade the version of TypeScript used in the Admin UI and WebStore projects.
+  * For the `Znode.Engine.Admin` and `Znode.Engine.WebStore` projects, in Visual Studio, right click on the project, go to `Properties` > `TypeScript Build` tab, then in the `TypeScript version` field choose a later (or latest) version.
+Try building again, possibly restarting Visual Studio and/or Windows if necessary.

 ## Publish Fails with "Failed to create job"